Fri 9 Mar 2018 at 6:30pm

 Melbourne is the centre of one of the most engaged and energetic bookselling communities in Australia.
 With a range of bookshops from hole-in-the-wall laneway bookshops to some of the largest bookshops in Australia, it includes independent, specialist and antiquarian booksellers as well as flagship shops for some of Australia’s leading national book retailers.
 Victoria is also blessed with some of the best regional bookshops in the country.

 Antiquarian and quality secondhand booksellers abound in Melbourne, and are proactive in supporting an international ANZAAB Melbourne Rare Book Fair at the University of Melbourne annually.
 Some of the leading antiquarian sellers include Kay Craddock, Sainsbury’s and Douglas Stewart Fine Books.
-In regional Victoria, Ros Greenwood's Old and Rare Books in Dunkeld is a feast for old book lovers.
+In regional Victoria, Ros Greenwood's Old and Rare Books in Dunkeld is a feast for lovers of old books.
 Clunes is well worth a visit for their annual Clunes Booktown antiquarian book festival, and offers literary events year-round.

 For the comprehensive list of bookshops visit the Australian Booksellers Association website.